muzzammilmuneeb/Zombie-Survivor./README.md

-# Survivors Game
+# Zombie Survivor

 Survivors Game is a 2D survival game built using Godot 4.
 In this game, enemies spawn all around, and the player must shoot them to survive as long as possible.
-Future updates will include different types of enemies, weapons, and loot drops to enhance the combat experience.

 ## Table of Contents